SergeyMakeev/MeshGeometricDeviation/README.md

 The library performs **bidirectional comparison** to detect both missing and extra geometry:

 ### Direction 1: Reference (A) -> Test (B)
-1. **Load Meshes** - Both reference and test meshes loaded from OBJ files
+1. **Load Meshes** - Both reference and test meshes loaded from OBJ files with UV coordinates
 2. **Compute Vertex Normals** - Per-vertex normals calculated using area-weighted averaging
 3. **Compute Sample Counts** - Automatically calculated based on:
    - Surface area of each mesh